Hello everyone, and welcome to PT Pioneer.

 Well, the first thing you need to do is plan your workouts.

-As I’ve already described, running them is quite a dedicated skill, but it all depends on how well you’ve planned the actual program.
+As I’ve already described, running them is quite a dedicated skill, but it depends on how well you’ve planned the program.

 Simply just winging it in a group training environment won’t cut it.

-Firstly, you need a dedicated template to allow things to run smoothly; next, you need to have a plan that optimizes outcomes and reduces risk.
+Firstly, you need a dedicated template to allow things to run smoothly; next, you need a plan that optimizes outcomes and reduces risk.

 An unplanned workout is just asking for trouble.